Looking at the statistics for this blog I see that I’m Looking For…. is popular.

 How to find things again?My own solution – Evernote because its search facility is awesome (here’s why), even when I don’t tag resources all that well, Evernote finds them again!

 Evernote is the ultimate online notebook – an outstanding application for capturing just about anything you want from wherever you want and finding it again!
 I would recommend it for both teachers and students.
 Create a note using a phone or any web browser or use a desktop application.
-See this link for a short introductory video and a video library with many helpful tutorials.
-Evernote have also created a clear guide to getting started.
+Evernote have created a clear guide to getting started.

 As a teacher I use Evernote all the time and have a notebook for each class I teach as well as numerous other notebooks.

 I also use Evernote shared notebooks as a way of sharing information, for example see Mathematics videos, QR codes and very appropriately some Evernote links!
 Having used a shared notebook to share some useful resources with students at school, some students then created their own accounts.